Dexlysic/Dexlysic/README.md

 - 👋 Hi!
 I’m @Dexlysic
-- 👀 I’m interested in gaining employment in the programming sector.
+- 👀 I’m interested in gaining employment in the Cybersecurity sector.
-- 🌱 I’m currently learning JavaScript, Node.js, Express.js, Python & MongoDB
+- 🌱 I’m currently learning various programming languages, as well as completing my certifications for CompTIA Net+ and Security+.
 - 💞️ I’m looking to collaborate on any projects to help further my knowledge.
 - 📫 How to reach me ...
-Discord: Dexlysic#0420 // Email: DexlysicHD@gmail.com
+Discord: Dexlysic#8007 // Email: DexlysicHD@gmail.com

 <!---
 Dexlysic/Dexlysic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.